 |The environment||Jeff Neilsonfirstname.lastname@example.org|

 The Indonesia Council Open Conference 2023 will also include a half-day postgraduate workshop on Monday 25 September 2023 (morning only).

 The workshop is open to all postgraduate members of the Indonesia Council.
-Postgraduates wishing to attend the workshop are strongly encouraged to present at the conference as well.
+Postgraduates wishing to attend the workshop are strongly encouraged to attend the conference as well.

 The ICOC 2023 food and culture trip will run in the afternoon of Monday 25 September 2023.